Geometry of the del Pezzo surface y^2=x^3+Am^6+Bn^6: Density on with generic rank 0

 \subsection{Acknowledgments}

 We thank Marc Hindry for his suggestion of the proof of Proposition \ref{prop:poly_embed} and for his valuable comments on the preliminary version of this paper.
+We thank the anonymous referee for valuable suggestions which improved the quality of the paper.
 We also thank Dino Festi, Ronald van Luijk and Rosa Winter for their helpful comments and suggestions which improved the exposition of this paper.
 We are grateful to the Hausdorff Center Mathematics in Bonn for the excellent working conditions in April 2018 and to the organizers of the workshop ''Arithmetic of Hyperelliptic Curves'' in September 2017 during which we have initiated our project.
+The second author is grateful to the University of Bristol for providing us with the access to Magma cluster CREAM.

+BN acknowledges the support by Dioscuri program initiated by the Max Planck Society, jointly managed with the National Science Centre (Poland), and mutually funded by the Polish Ministry of Science and Higher Education and the German Federal Ministry of Education and Research.